-As part of the Commission's liquidity management plan, cash in excess of daily requirements are invested in GCFA's short-term pooled investment fund.
+As part of the Commission's liquidity management plan, it structures its financial assets to be available as its obligations come due.
+Cash in excess of daily requirements are invested in GCFA's short-term pooled investment fund.
+This fund established by the Commission may be drawn upon, if necessary, to meet unexpected liquidity needs.